naeimzarei/fashionxproject/deliverables/design-doc/design-doc.md

 At the moment, anyone can sign up to be an influencer.
 We will talk with the client to see if that is something they really want or if influencers need to go through an extra step of authentication in order to sign up to use the services.

 For authentication, we are using bcrypt module to hash the passwords and compare the hash with the inputted password during login.

+There are no longer moderators in this application.
+This application is no longer called 'fashionxproject' but rather it is called 'shopherlook' after our client went through some business changes.
+There are only three types of users within shopherlook: administrator, influencer, and shopper.
+An administrator approves who gets to be an influencer within the shopherlook application, an influencer creates the posts and content and shoppers buy the content that influencers promote.